 It’s practically spring and that means spring cleaning!
 Don’t forget your ducts during this time of renewal.
-Since a great amount of our in-home air enters through our duct system, it’s crucial to keep it from getting dirty with bacteria, mold, and dust.
+Since a great amount of our in-home air enters through our duct system, it’s crucial to keep it from getting dirty with bacteria, mildew, and dust.
 When you have your ducts cleaned, ask the company to check for duct leaks, too.
-Leaks in the duct system can cause extra contaminants to enter your air and circulate throughout your home.
+Leaks in the duct system can cause extra contaminants to enter your air and flow throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your loved ones healthy.

 Get A Home Health Report